sstoupin/dtxrd/README.txt

 python-dtxrd - Tools for X-ray diffraction evaluation of single crystals
 ------------------------------------------------------------------------
-dtxrd - calculates reflectivity and transmissivity for a given Bragg reflection of various single crystals: C (diamond), Si, Ge and Al2O3 (sapphire).
+dtxrd - calculates reflectivity and transmissivity for a given Bragg reflection of various single crystals: C (diamond), Si, Ge, Al2O3 (sapphire), etc.

-throughput - calculates throughput for a multi-crystal configuration described by an input file with a special format
+throughput - calculates throughput for a multi-crystal configuration described by an input file with a special format.

-rctopo - recombines 2D images of crystal reflectivity at different angles on the crystal rocking curve to produce rocking curve images (e.g., maps of the rocking curve's width, peak position, etc.)
+rctopo - calculates rocking curve topographs (e.g., maps of the rocking curve's width, peak position, etc.) using a sequence of diffraction images collected at different angles on the rocking curve of a crystal.

-rctopo-fast - a version of rctopo optimized for fast processing of large datasets (array operations)
+rctopo-fast - a version of rctopo optimized for fast processing of large datasets (array operations).

-seehdf - plots maps of 2D data contained in hdf4 and hdf5 files
+seehdf - plots maps of 2D data contained in hdf4 and hdf5 files.

 rcpeak - a tool to plot and perform fitting and analysis of a rocking curve peak data given by a multi-column ASCII file.

-specscan - extracts a particular scan from a SPEC file
+specscan - extracts a particular scan from a SPEC file.

-flux - x-ray flux calculator based on scaler count rate and a detector response
+flux - x-ray flux calculator based on scaler count rate and a detector response.

-crl - compound reflractive lens calculator
+crl - compound reflractive lens calculator.

 REQUIREMENTS
 ------------
+* python-setuptools
 * hdf (hdf4, includes *hdp* command-line tool)
 * python-numpy
 * python-scipy
 * python-matplotlib
-* h5py
+* python-h5py
-* rctopo-fast requires numpy >= 1.17.4

 INSTALLATION
 ------------